 The Company has established a stock option plan available for directors, officers, employees and consultants, and has authorized a stock option pool equal to 10% of the then outstanding common shares.
-Options are granted with exercise prices equal to the fair market value of the common shares of the Company on the date of grant.
+The Company's practice is to not have an exercise price of each option granted under the plan less than the market price of a common share on the date of the option grant.
 The vesting terms of the stock options are in the sole discretion of the Board of Directors.
-All options expire on the tenth anniversary of the grant.
+Options may be granted for a maximum term of ten years from the date of the grant.
 After termination of employment, unvested options are forfeited immediately, and vested options expire 90 days subsequent to termination.
 The Board of Directors administers the stock option plan.